Vertical Integration Workshop, April 16-19

 Title: Generalized Salem sets and Bourgain's inequality

 4.00 p.m.
-James Roan (G), University of Rochester
+Roan James (G), University of Rochester

 4.30 p.m.
-Krystal Taylor (F), Ohio State University (zoom talk)
+Masha Gordina (F), Ohio State University (zoom talk)

 6.00 p.m.
 Pizza Party!!!